Sending Cards and Letters: Our Best Advice and Ideas

 - What it’s like.
 Tell Future You how you spend your days, who you hang out with, what takes up space in your brain.

-As silly as it seems right now, it’s easy to completely forget your notes to you exist.
+Tip: Believe it or not, it’s easy to completely forget these notes to yourself exist.
 To make sure you open them, put them somewhere safe and remind yourself about them with an online calendar or app—or write the date or reason to open them on the envelope and keep them somewhere you can’t miss.

 See more-